Kingston Regatta 2007 - 150th Anniversary

 7. Coxes are responsible for supplying their own weights if required.

-8. Boating facilities will be provided on the Middlesex bank, above Kingston Bridge.
+8. Boating facilities will be provided on the Middlesex bank, upstream of Kingston Bridge.
 Parking will be available for boat trailers, and separately for cars.
 The Regatta will endeavour to ensure the security of all equipment, but cannot accept responsibility in this respect.
 All competitors and clubs should insure their property and make their own arrangements for its safety.
+For SATNAV: key in KT1 4AA.

 Health & Safety

-1. Competitors and their coaches will receive together with their instructions a safety sheet attaching a map of the course and circulation pattern.
-It is expected and required that competitors and those in charge of them (if juniors) will be fully familiar with the safety directions before boating.
+1. Crew instructions, safety instructions and a map of the course with the circulation pattern are available on this website.
+It is expected that competitors and those in charge of them (if juniors) will be fully familiar with the safety directions before boating.

 2. Crews that notify the Entries Secretary that they wish to withdraw after entries close are still liable to pay the entry fee.